tc39/notes/meetings/2025-07/july-30.md

 DLM: Fair enough.
 Any objections to stage one?

-JLS: Not a strong objection, but I would like to see isolation(?) around the wording of the problem a bit more.
+JSL: Not a strong objection, but I would like to see isolation(?) around the wording of the problem a bit more.
 It just troubling me that is too kind of open-ended.

 KKL: I agree.
 Let’s refine that out of band to specifically mean the module map, the specific things we wish to isolate that are not intrinsics.

-JLS: I just want to be clear, I’m not wording it as an objection for stage one, but if we can get that cleared during the plenary.
+JSL: I just want to be clear, I’m not wording it as an objection for stage one, but if we can get that cleared during the plenary.

 DLM: Yeah, why don't we come back with a problem statement?
 We need to move on with the next topic.
 We will bring the problem statement back and have a discussion later on.
 I will capture the queue and we can move onto the next topic.